bxdoan/bxdoan/README.md

 <div align="center">

-> Life is 10% what happens to me and 90% of how I react to it.
+> I have learned over the years that when one’s mind is made up, this diminishes fear.

-> — Charles Swindoll —
+> — Rosa Parks —

 </div>